stwilker/pythagora/JOSS/paper.md

 Finally, `Pythagora` allows users to run experiments with a single method call, increasing accessibility for researchers without substantial coding experience.
 The results of experiments are stored in .csv files, making it easy for researchers to load results into a Pandas Dataframe or Excel, depending on their research team's skills and preferences.

 `Pythagora` was designed to be used by researchers in a variety of fields, including and especially economics, cultural analytics, historical sciences, archaeology, or network science.
 An early version of this package was implemented in a recent dissertation from Stanford University [@wilker_social_2023].
-The current version of `Pythagora` was also cited in a forthcoming (expected 2024) article in the _Journal on Hellenistic and Roman Material Culture_ [@wilker_toasting_nodate].
+The current version of `Pythagora` was also cited in a forthcoming (expected 2024) article in the _Journal on Hellenistic and Roman Material Culture_ [@wilker_toasting_inpress].

 # Installation & Documentation